pagkly/Zed/Investopedia3/How Transferable Letters of Credit Work.md

 ## Transferable Letter of Credit Approval

 The letter of credit approval process is similar to the process of receiving a bank loan.
-The buyer must submit a letter of [credit application](https://www.investopedia.com/terms/c/credit-application.asp), including details on their credit profile.
-A bank will analyze a buyer’s credit score and financial stability in the [underwriting](https://www.investopedia.com/terms/u/underwriting.asp) process.
+The buyer must submit a letter of [[credit application]](https://www.investopedia.com/terms/c/credit-application.asp), including details on their credit profile.
+A bank will analyze a buyer’s credit score and financial stability in the [[underwriting]](https://www.investopedia.com/terms/u/underwriting.asp) process.
 If approved, the letter of credit shows the bank is willing to issue a loan for a specified amount to the borrower if a loan is needed to cover the payment of the customer’s order with the seller.

 ## Transferable Letters of Credit in Trade Agreements